Punjab Lecturer Commerce online Coaching

 • Structure of Business :Classifications of Business activities, Industry & Commerce, Industry & Types: Primary & Secondary

-• E-Commerce-Meaning, Oppurtunities & benefits, Resources required for successful E-Commerce implementation, Security & safety for Business Transactions.
+• E-Commerce-Meaning, Opportunities & benefits, Resources required for successful E-Commerce implementation, Security & safety for Business Transactions.

 • Outsourcing of Services: Nature, Need & Types, Financial services, Advertising, Customer Support services.